Last updated on May 21st, 2023 at 08:59 am

-- The scientific name of Heather, Calluna vulgaris comes from two words – ‘Kallune’, a Greek word meaning to clean or brush and ‘vulgaris’, a Latin word which means common.
+- The scientific name of Heather, Calluna vulgaris, comes from two words – ‘Kallune,’ a Greek word meaning to clean or brush, and ‘vulgaris,’ a Latin word that means common.

-- Sometimes also referred to as ‘Ling’ which is derived from – either old Norse, Lyng or from Anglo Saxon, Lig.
-It means fire and further referred to as use for fuel.
+- Sometimes also referred to as ‘Ling,’ derived from old Norse, Lyng, or Anglo Saxon, Lig.
+It means fire and is further referred to as use for fuel.

 - These flowers are used in Swedish herbal medicine as a traditional remedy.

-- Common heather is used for the manufacturing of beddings, stuffing for pillows, and in the industry of ropes, baskets and packaging material.
+- Common heather is used for manufacturing beddings, stuffing for pillows, ropes, baskets, and packaging material.

 - Heather tea is used to dissolve kidney stones.

-- It is still used by some to aid in the urinary tract and digestive conditions, among other things.
+- Some still use it to aid in the urinary tract and digestive conditions, among other things.

-- It is also used as a flavoring agent in the beer, wine and tea industry.
+- It is also a flavoring agent in the beer, wine, and tea industries.

-- The cosmetic industry also makes use of heather for the production of shampoos, lotions, baths and perfumes.
+- The cosmetic industry also uses heather to produce shampoos, lotions, baths, and perfumes.

-- It’s also used topically, as the plant has some antiseptic and antimicrobial properties.
+- It’s also used topically, as the plant has antiseptic and antimicrobial properties.

-- People also put it into the bath for this reason to promote healthy skin.
+- People also put it into the bath to promote healthy skin.